rjanant/ANNRegressionNYCTaxiData/README.md

 We can use the model to predict the taxi fare by providing the new data records.

-For the test data the on average, predicted values are within ±$3.63 of the actual value.
+For the test data - on average, predicted values are within ±$3.63 of the actual value.